Vladson12/nodejs2022Q4-service/README.md

 ## Prerequisites

-To run this project please make sure to have `Git` and `Node.js 18 LTS` installed.
+To run this project please make sure to have `Git` and `Docker` installed.

 ## Setup